Bad Teacher: Box office

-The film grossed $100.3 million in the U.S. and Canada, while its worldwide total stands at $216.2 million.
+The film grossed $100 million in the U.S. and Canada, while its worldwide total stands at $216 million.

 The film was released in North America on June 20, 2011, in 3,049 theaters.
 It took in $12,243,987—$4,016 per theater—in its opening day, and grossed a total of $31,603,106 in its opening weekend, finishing second at the box office, behind Cars 2.
 In Germany, the film reached No. 1 on the country's Cinema Charts in its opening week after 496,000 people saw the film.
 This caused Kung Fu Panda 2, which reached No. 1 the week before, to fall to No. 2.

 Critical response

-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On the review aggregator website Rotten Tomatoes, 45% of 193 critics' reviews are positive, with an average rating of 5.3/10.
+The website's consensus reads: "In spite of a promising concept and a charmingly brazen performance from Cameron Diaz, Bad Teacher is never as funny as it should be."
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 38 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 Roger Ebert gave the film 2 stars writing "there is no chemistry, or indeed even much mutual awareness between Diaz and Timberlake."

-Common Sense Media notes "Parents need to know that this raunchy comedy about a jaded, selfish, foul-mouthed middle-school teacher will likely attract teen fans expecting an over-the-top Apatowian laugh-fest, but what you get instead is an underwhelming film that's long on unlikeable characters (even though they're played by appealing stars like Cameron Diaz and Justin Timberlake) and short on wit or insight."
+Manohla Dargis of The New York Times called the film a "breezily crude comedy" and wrote that Diaz "taps into her inner thug", while praising the supporting performances of Lucy Punch and Phyllis Smith.
+Betsy Sharkey of the Los Angeles Times called Bad Teacher a "classic underachiever" and wrote that it felt "more like a string of comic vignettes than an actual story unfolding".

+Common Sense Media described the film as an underwhelming raunchy comedy with unlikeable characters and little wit or insight.